MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-rbroker-framework.md

 ## Client Application Simulations

-When evaluating any new software technology, one of the first things you are likely to come across is the ubiquituous "Hello World" sample application.
+When evaluating any new software technology, one of the first things you are likely to come across is the ubiquitous "Hello World" sample application.
 Not to be outdone, we provide our own ["Hello World" sample application](#hello-world-example) for the RBroker framework.

 While such sample applications provide a great starting point for any new technology, they can only take you so far.
 This section discusses client application simulations, which is one of the key tools that is built into the RBroker framework that will help you go a whole lot further.